 Our clients at Tracy Lynn Studio often call on our San Diego interior designers to decorate their homes not only for beautiful year-round living but also for the holidays.
-If you haven’t tackled your seasonal decorating yet – or if you’re feeling like you want to augment what you’ve already done – here are a few holiday home decorating ideas we’ve picked up along the way.
+If you haven’t tackled your Christmas decorating yet – or if you’re feeling like you want to augment what you’ve already done – here are a few holiday home decorating ideas we’ve picked up along the way.

 • Unless you have the time and don’t mind the effort, incorporate your holiday decorating into your existing décor, interspersing your decorations throughout your home.
 If the traditional red and green clash with your home’s color palette, consider using a deeper red, or gold and cream, or silver with purple or blue.

 • Think fresh.
 Since our faux tree broke last Christmas, my youngest asked if we could get a fresh tree this year.
 I never realized how much I would enjoy the scent and look of it!
 You can also slip evergreen branches, pinecones and fresh fruits such as green apples into your home to provide that holiday aroma.

 • Use your family’s cherished ornaments on your tree but then give the look consistency with ribbons or garland in coordinating colors.
 Blend the old with the new.
 Tie some cinnamon sticks on the tree for added scent.

 • If your main tree is more formal, consider a “fun” tree in your family room or children’s rooms.
 We did a children’s tree for a client with a Dr. Seuss theme on which we hung large red balls and Seuss character figurines.

 • Don’t forget your staircases!
 Banisters can be wound with garland, or try hanging a single bulb from a length of ribbon between each rail.
 Look for the new battery-operated garlands (and wreaths) to avoid dangling electrical cords.